hahmed/mild/README.md

 # Mild

-Mild, makes your pull requests a little easier.
+Mild, makes your pull requests easier to manage.

 When I was hacking on the GitHub api (octokit.net), I found there was no easy way to find all the pull requests that had 50 changes in total for example.
 This gem gives you a really easy way to grep small PR's so you could review.

 Aside from this I found a couple of other scenarios where I found it would be really cool to pick up an old PR which I have already reviewed, and not got back to in a while.

-First off, lets install this thing already!

 ## Installation